Microsoft is retiring its famous email client, Outlook. This is arguably

 within its cloud infrastructure, and to cache a copy of your mail on its

 servers.
-Outlook then provides a view, if you will, to those messages.
+Outlook then provides a view of those messages, and changes you

-Changes you make in Outlook sync back via the Microsoft cloud to your
+make in Outlook sync via the Microsoft cloud back to your provider.

 I foresee people being variously affected by this as follows:

-- Some people, especially light users of email, won’t care or won’t
+- Some people, especially light users, won’t care or won’t understand the

-understand the significance of it.
-The new Outlook will probably work
+significance of it.
+The new Outlook may work acceptably for them.

 - Some people may find their email doesn’t properly sync with their

 provider.
-At the time of writing, there is a considerable list of
+At the time of writing, for example, there’s a list of

 - Some people won’t like the idea that Microsoft is storing a copy of all